 Croatia is a bit new in terms of a worldwide tourist destination.
 This is a bit surprising given that it has plenty of attractions that tourists are sure to enjoy.
 In fact, it boasts of a rich cultural history as well as an impressive coastal landscape that guests will want to explore.

-Croatia and Greece Vacations For You
+Trips to Croatia and Greece

 Croatia lies on the east side of the Adriatic Sea and was once part of the original Yugoslavia.
 Today, 20% of its economy relies heavily on tourism.
 It is not surprising that the bulk of the tourists visiting Croatia heads to the Adriatic coast where the beaches are.